 Your Funding Administrator will discuss the implications with you.
 If you withdraw part-way through a period for which you have already been paid, you will have to return the part of your stipend covering the time after you withdrew.

-Our payment systems have a brief delay between ordering a payment and it arriving in your account.
-If you withdraw right before an instalment is due, its payment may have already been ordered, so you would have to repay the whole amount as soon as it arrives.
+Our payment systems have a brief delay between ordering a payment and the payment arriving in your account.
+If you withdraw right before an instalment is due, the payment may have already been ordered, so you would have to repay it as soon as it arrives.
 You must let your Funding Administrator know about your planned withdrawal as soon as possible.

 UKRI allows students to change from full- to part-time status (or vice versa) during their studentship, subject to the University’s approval.
 However, UKRI does not allow changes to a lower rate of study in the final stages of a studentship, other than in exceptional circumstances.